NOTICE FALL 2020:

 Supporting Responsible Pet Ownership in Collingwood

-The Town’s Responsible Pet Ownership By-law helps to ensure canine companions live in a safe environment with their owners and members of our community within Collingwood.
+The Town’s Responsible Pet Ownership By-law helps to ensure all pets live in a safe environment with their owners and members of our community within Collingwood.

-We advocate responsible pet ownership through five principles:
+We advocate responsible pet ownership through four principles:

 Ensuring physical care of animals, socialization and medical attention for pets